-The exhibition will explore the relationship between art and cinema, delving into the fascinating question of what inspires artists.
-Featuring work by artists including Fiona Banner, Anthea Hamilton, Hardeep Pandhal and Sam Taylor-Johnson, the exhibition considers the influence of cinema on art across more than 20 artworks.
-The works represent a broad range of media, including screenprints, photography and film.
+The exhibition explored the relationship between art and cinema, delving into the fascinating question of what inspires artists.
+Featuring work by artists including Fiona Banner, Anthea Hamilton, Hardeep Pandhal and Sam Taylor-Johnson, the exhibition considered the influence of cinema on art across more than 20 artworks.
+The works represented a broad range of media, including screenprints, photography and film.

-Well-known film characters feature, as in Stuart Pearson Wright’s ‘Woman Surprised by a Werewolf’, while iconic films are referenced in artworks such as ‘A Nightmare on BAME Street’ by Hardeep Pandhal, and in Stefan Themerson’s series of photographic stills from his 1932 film ‘Europa'.
-Michelle Williams Gamaker’s ‘House of Women’, a film in which actors audition for a re-make of the 1947 film ‘Black Narcissus’, also features.
+Well-known film characters featured, as in Stuart Pearson Wright’s ‘Woman Surprised by a Werewolf’, while iconic films were referenced in artworks such as ‘A Nightmare on BAME Street’ by Hardeep Pandhal, and in Stefan Themerson’s series of photographic stills from his 1932 film ‘Europa'.
+Michelle Williams Gamaker’s ‘House of Women’, a film in which actors audition for a re-make of the 1947 film ‘Black Narcissus’, also featured.
 Both Banner and Williams Gamaker reimagine films to explore their impact.

 Image: Anthea Hamilton, Venice Kimono (installation view), 2012.
 Arts Council Collection, Southbank Centre, London © the artist

 William Brown Street, Liverpool L3 8EN

 How to find us >